agarnung/agarnung.github.io/_posts/2025-01-30-cpp-1d-visualization.md

 Today, I'd like to share and document what I consider the best library for quickly plotting 1D signals in C++.

-Compared to other alternatives like QWT or Qt's own libraries, the header-only library matplotlibcpp is extremely simple, free of errors, and as transparent to use as its Python counterpart.
+Compared to other alternatives like QWT, gnuplot or Qt's own libraries, the header-only library matplotlibcpp is extremely simple, free of errors, and as transparent to use as its Python counterpart.

 # matplotlibcpp